Quick Facts: March-N-Chop

 The march-n-chop is a standing bodyweight exercise that pairs a high-knee march with a diagonal chopping arm motion.
 You drive one knee up while your clasped hands chop down toward the rising knee, then return overhead and repeat on the opposite side.
 It looks simple.
 It is not.
-Done at a brisk pace, the march and chop exercise hammers your obliques, spikes your heart rate, and demands coordination that most single-plane cardio moves never touch.
+Done at a brisk pace, the march-n-chop hammers your obliques, spikes your heart rate, and demands coordination that most single-plane cardio moves never touch.

+Mechanism.
 What makes the march-n-chop especially effective is the rotational component.
-Most bodyweight cardio stays in the sagittal plane — forward and back, up and down.
-The chop adds transverse plane rotation, which trains your obliques and transverse abdominis the way they actually function during daily movement: stabilizing and producing rotation simultaneously.
-Research published in the Journal of Strength and Conditioning Research has consistently shown that exercises incorporating trunk rotation activate significantly more core musculature than sagittal-plane-only movements (Saeterbakken et al., 2019).
+Most bodyweight cardio stays in the sagittal plane (forward and back, up and down).
+The diagonal chop adds transverse-plane rotation, which loads the obliques and transverse abdominis in the way they actually function during daily life: stabilizing the spine while producing controlled rotation.
+Pairing that demand with a knee drive turns each rep into a coordinated full-kinetic-chain movement, which is why heart rate climbs faster than during a same-tempo straight march.

 Step-by-Step Instructions